MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-server-deployment.md

 - For northbound/southbound traffic, the Azure Local instance is implemented using a single TOR L2 or L3 switch.
 - Two teamed network ports to handle the management and compute traffic connected to the switch.
-- Two disconnected RDMA NICs that are only used if add a second server to your cluster for scale-out.
+- Two disconnected RDMA NICs that are only used if add a second server to your system for scale-out.
 This means no increased costs for cabling or physical switch ports.
 - (Optional) A BMC card can be used to enable remote management of your environment.
 For security purposes, some solutions might use a headless configuration without the BMC card.

 :::image type="content" source="media/single-server/physical-connectivity-layout.png" alt-text="Diagram showing single-server physical connectivity layout." lightbox="media/single-server/physical-connectivity-layout.png":::